 Broken bone?
-The vet gave the pet an x-ray on the c-ray machine (aka the light table).
-Then examine REAL pet x-rays to determine if the bone is broken.
+The vet gave the pet an x-ray on the x-ray machine (aka the light table).
+Examine REAL pet x-rays to determine if the bone is broken.
 Don’t have room for a light table?
 Try this table top light table.

 The groomer stand was stocked with various tools and supplies to clean the pets.

-The groomer brushed the pets teeth, cut their hair, washed the pet, dried the pet, and wrote a groomer report.
+The groomer brushed the animals’ teeth, cut their hair, washed and dried them and wrote a groomer report.

 Students can learn so much through pretend play when you intentionally embed learning opportunities into their play.
 Make their play purposeful and powerful!
 Play with them and have fun learning.